SB-Jr/machine_learning_concepts/mathematics/statistics/covariance_correlation.md

 -  1^st^, which will be the maximum vector lying in the direction of data spread
 - 2^nd^ , which is the least and is in the direction $\perp$ to the 1^st^ eigen vector.

+And we can see that the **eigen vectors of the covariance matrix properly identify the direction on which the data is distributed.
+This property of the covariance matix helps us in finding the projections of the spread of the data points.**

 ### Covariance matrix as a transformation

 Lets say we have a data matrix $D$ then we can apply some transformation to $D$ and transform the data in it.
 Lets say the trasnformed matrix is $D'$ then trasnformation is given by $D' = TD$ where $T$ is the transformation matrix.